paralympics/pcsas-user-guide/docs/reports/classification-master-list.md

 outputs.

-It is also possible to publish links to these reports on any webpage which might be useful to give the public a direct insight into the current classification master lists of Para-Cycling as all data are directly extracted live from PCSAS.
+It is also possible to publish links to these reports on any webpage which might be useful to give the public a direct insight into the current classification master lists of Union Cycliste Internationale as all data are directly extracted live from PCSAS.
 The format of the link is

 <p class="text-center"><b>https://db.ipc-services.org/pcsas/web/cml/format/[:format]</b></p>